NasirAbdirahman/VaccineWA/README.md

 # VaccineWA Mobile App
 # This project was created in May 2021 during the height of the coronavirus outbreak.
-Unfortunately it was not accepted for use by the State of Washignton.
-It is now archived.
+Unfortunately it was not accepted for use by the State of Washington and due to iOS/Google App store restrictions on non-government sponsored Covid-19 apps, I was unable to publish it live. 😞 It is now archived.
+I have not worked on it since May 2021.

 # Description
 VaccineWA is a Covid-19 Vaccine Finder App for the residents of Washington State.
 It helps Washingtonians find a covid-19 vaccine in their zipcode.
 It filters throught a JSON file of all the providers I've gathered and presents the information in a simple, intuitive UI.